zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

       * The [DNS response] has the AA flag set.
    3. If the lookup reaches a name server that meet at least one of the following criteria, then ignore it.
-      1. Does not responds at all.
+      1. Does not respond at all.
       2. Responds with an invalid DNS response.
       3. Responds with an [RCODE Name] besides NoError and NXDomain.
       4. Responds with a non-referral and the AA bit unset.